-Any pending European patent application may be divided.
+A European patent application may be divided only when it is pending.
 In order to divide a European application, the applicant files one or more European divisional applications.
 It is irrelevant what kind of application the European patent application which is divided, i.e. the parent application, is.
 The parent application could thus itself be an earlier divisional application.
 In the case of the parent application being a Euro-PCT application, a divisional application can only be filed once the Euro-PCT application is pending before the EPO acting as a designated or elected Office, i.e. the Euro-PCT application must have entered the European phase.